-Currently, there are 1,554,087 Americans living in Spain, of which 39,812 are from the United States.
+There're around 1,554,087 Americans living in Spain, of which 39,812 are from the United States.
 This isn’t a surprise.
-After all, Spain has a cheaper cost of living, provides easy access to other EU countries, and has so many beautiful cities for people from all walks of life.
+After all, Spain has a cheaper cost of living, provides easy access to other EU countries, and has many beautiful cities for people from all walks of life.

 Recommended read for residence-permit holders in USA: How to Get your Spanish Residence Permit as an International”

-Americans who want to visit Spain for less than 90 days for tourism, study, or business do not need a visa.
+Americans who want to visit Spain for less than 90 days for tourism, study, or business don't need a visa.
 You can enjoy this visa-free access until the end of 2022.

-From May 2023, US citizens need to apply for a visa waiver called ETIAS to enter Spain.
+From early 2024, US citizens need to apply for a visa waiver called ETIAS to enter Spain.
 You'll need to apply for ETIAS at least 72 hours before your flight.
 If successful, your permit will be valid for 3 years or until your passport expires.